arogozhnikov/python3_with_pleasure/README.md

 ## Multiple unpacking

-Here is how you merge two dicts:
+Here is how you merge two dicts now:
 ```python
 x = dict(a=1, b=2)
 y = dict(b=3, d=4)